markNZed/TaskFlow/README.md

 * Add information about the new Task to hub/config/tasktypes.mjs

 You will need to include TaskNew in a sequence of tasks (or it could be standalone):
-* If the seqeunce is simple then
-  * add it directly to hub/config/taskflows.mjs
+* Add it to hub/config/tasks.mjs
-* If the sequence is complicated/long then
-  * edit hub/config/taskflows.mjs to import TaskNewFlow.mjs

 ### Task Patterns